jongan69/expo-react-native-fastmcp/README.md

-# 📚 Markdown Documentation Server (MCP)
+# 📚 Expo React Native Markdown Documentation Server (MCP)

-A fast, extensible, and intelligent documentation server for Markdown files, powered by the MCP framework.
+A fast, extensible, and intelligent documentation server for Markdown files using React Native Expo Documentation, powered by the MCP framework.

 ---